Aero264/Aero264.github.io/content/aboutme.md

 I started out as a Mechanical Engineer, and went on to do a PhD in Applied Mechanics from Indian Institute of Technology Madras.
 Subsequently, I moved to the UK to work on the modelling of helicopters at the University of Bristol.

-I am currently a **Research Fellow in Computational Neuroscience** at the Center for Systems Modelling and Quantitative Biomedicine (SMQB) at the **University of Birmingham, UK**.
-I am investigating the effects of triggers such as stress, sleep deprivation and missed medication on the propensity to initiate a seizure in patients with epilepsy.
+I am currently a **Research Fellow in Computational Neuroscience** at the **University of Surrey, UK**.
+I am investigating the effects of sleep and circadian rhythms on people living with epilepsy and/or dementia.
 I am translating clinical evidence into a mathematical formulation that could help forecast seizures and devise interventions to prevent a seizure.

 Other than research, I like all things transportation - buses, trains and airlines.
 I run virtual airlines in the airline management game [AirlineSim](https://www.airlinesim.aero/en) and follow the airline industry closely in the real world as well.